UAlbanyArchives/mailbagit/docs/installing_mailbagit/python.md

 When you have Python >3.7 and pip, to install `mailbagit`, just run:

 ```
-pip install mailbag
+pip install mailbagit
 ```

 ## Working with PST files

 Packaging mailbags from PST files requires additional dependencies.
-To install these, in addition to `pip install mailbag`, you need to run:
+To install these, in addition to `pip install mailbagit`, you need to run:

 ```
-pip install mailbag[pst]
+pip install mailbagit[pst]
 ```

 Installing this on Windows requires Visual Studio C++ Build Tools.
 Without this you will get an error.
 To rectify this: